Names, such as trademarks, brands, logos, domain names, business names or company names

 If a user of an unregistered trademark wants to pursue another user free riding on its reputation, it has to prove its business reputation, and misrepresentation or deception.

-The following factors may influence your decision to register a trademark.
+The following factors may influence your decision to register a trade mark.

-Factor Deciding whether to register a trademark
+Factor | Deciding whether to register a trade mark |

-Are you about to launch a new a product or service that you need to protect by creating and protecting market recognition?
-The launch of a new product or service is the optimum time to also launch the product's or service's trademark.
-If the trademark is registered it will deter competitors from seeking to 'free ride' on your launch and your marketing efforts.
+Are you about to launch a new a product or service that you need to protect by creating and protecting market recognition? | The launch of a new product or service is the optimum time to also launch the product's or service's trade mark.
+If the trade mark is registered it will deter competitors from seeking to 'free ride' on your launch and your marketing efforts. |

-Is your intended trademark the same as or similar to an already registered trademark?
-Have you undertaken a trademark search with IP Australia to see if it is possible to register your trademark?
+Is your intended trade mark the same as or similar to an already registered trade mark? | Have you completed a trade mark search with IP Australia to see if you can register your trade mark? |

-Are you aware of the cost of registering a trademark?
-A fully informed decision about whether to register a trademark can only be made if you are aware of how much it will cost to do so.
-Visit IP Australia's website to get the latest information on the fees applicable in registering a trademark.
+Do you know the cost of registering a trade mark? | A fully informed decision about whether to register a trade mark can only be made if you are aware of how much it will cost to do so.
+Visit IP Australia's website to get the latest information on the fees applicable in registering a trade mark.
 Be aware that there is an additional cost for each class of goods and services in which you decide to register.
-If you engage a trademark attorney, be sure to ask what professional fees will also be payable.
+If you engage a trade mark attorney, be sure to ask what professional fees will also be payable. |

 Trademarks that cannot or may be hard to register